Clay Travis: Career

-Outkick the Coverage
+Outkick the coverage

 After FanHouse was merged into Sporting News in 2011, Travis founded Outkickthecoverage.com.
 The website later became one of the most visited college football sites on the web.
-While there, he continued developing his reputation for occasionally "contrarian" opinions.
+While there, he continued developing his reputation for occasionally "contrarian" opinions and several stories talking about OnlyFans models and adult movie stars.

-In 2008, Travis worked out at D1 Sports Training with NFL prospects preparing for the NFL Draft.
-He later wrote a ten-part serial about the experience which he entitled Rough Draft.
+In 2008, Travis worked out at D1 Sports Training with NFL prospects preparing for the NFL draft.
+He later wrote a ten-part serial about the experience which he titled Rough Draft.

-In 2010, The Nashville Scene named Travis "Best Sports Radio Host We Love To Hate" in the publication's "Best of Nashville" issue.
+In 2010, Nashville Scene named Travis "Best Sports Radio Host We Love To Hate" in the publication's "Best of Nashville" issue.

 He later became a co-host of a sports radio talk show, 3HL, on Nashville's 104.5 The Zone with Brent Dougherty and Blaine Bishop.
 He also hosted a national sports radio show on NBC Sports.

+In 2023, the YouTube channel for OutKick hit 1,000,000 subscribers.

 Fox Sports

 In 2014, Travis resigned from his role on 3HL and was hired by Fox Sports for its weekly college football Saturday pre-game show.
 In 2015, he signed a deal with Fox Sports to license his entire sports media brand under Fox Sports, including Outkick the Coverage, which was folded into Fox Sports' website.
 He also started a national weekly television show, started a daily Outkick the Show broadcast on Periscope and Facebook, and began a national radio show with Fox Sports Radio in 2016.

-Travis was called out by DeMarcus Cousins for a 2010 prediction he had made that Cousins would be arrested within the next five years.
+In 2015, Travis was called out by DeMarcus Cousins for a 2010 prediction he had made that Cousins would be arrested within the next five years.
 In response, Travis offered to donate to a charity of Cousins' choosing.

+In 2018, Travis began a daily sports gambling television show for Fox Sports on Fox Sports 1.
+The show aired for four seasons before ending in 2022.
+Since 2021 he has also been on Fox Sports’s Big Noon Kickoff college football pregame show.